The exams are getting very close, so any study you do now is incredibly valuable. Here are 10 things you should be doing in the last 10 days.

-#1 Get organized
+1. Get organized

-#2 Create a revision timetable
+2. Create a revision timetable

 3. Study smarter

 Rather than sitting for hours on end reading passively, try to study in sets of three 40 minute bursts with each 40 mins being devoted to a particular subject or topic.
 Make sure to take a good break preferably with exercise between each 2 hour session.

-#4 Practice past exam questions
+4. Practice past exam questions

 By now hopefully you will have covered almost all topics so now it's time to test yourself by doing real past exam questions.
-Research shows that if you study with a question in mind rather than just scanning a topic you will be more likely to remember it. studyclix is built to help you do this as quickly and as easily as possible.
-Upgrading to a PLUS account can prove a wise investment.
+Research shows that if you study with a question in mind rather than just scanning a topic you will be more likely to remember it.

-#5 Learn what you don't know
+5. Learn what you don't know

 It's an obvious thing to say but often students fall into the trap of endlessly reading over and over the same notes.
 This is fine but in the last week, it's all about filling in the gaps.
 Doing exam questions will show you what things you still don't know.
 Go and learn them!

-#6 Get your mock paper out
+6. Get your mock paper out

-#7 Know the layout of the paper
+7. Know the layout of the paper

 Make sure you're familiar with how the paper will be structured.
 Many students waste lots of time in the exam figuring out what questions they should be doing.

-#8 Eat, drink and exercise
+8. Eat, drink and exercise

 Never study hungry, now's not the time to diet.
 Your brain needs a constant supply of glucose to work for you.
 This doesn't mean stock up on sugary sweets.
 Slow release carbohydrates such as cereals in the morning are good brain food.
 Stay hydrated by drinking plenty of non-caffeinated drinks and take lots of short breaks.
 Doing exercise when you're feeling drained will actually leave you feeling energized.

-#9 Do some group work
+9. Do some group work

 When you have spent hours on end studying alone, group study sessions can be a great way of testing your knowledge and seeing what you need to work on.
 Go through an exam paper and take turns explaining to each other how you would answer any question.
 It's amazing how much more you will remember when you've explained it to someone.
-Just be careful to stay focussed.
+Just be careful to stay focused.

-#10 Look after yourself
+10. Look after yourself

-Best of luck with the study!!
+Best of luck with the study!